-CAUSE (Consortium for the Advancement of Undergraduate Statistics Education - www.causeweb.org) and the American Statistical Association are happy to announce the eighth annual undergraduate statistics project competition (USPROC).
+The Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) and the American Statistical Association are happy to announce the 2018-19 undergraduate statistics project competition (USPROC).
 The purpose of USPROC is to encourage the development of data analysis skills, to enhance presentation skills, and to recognize outstanding work by undergraduate statistics students.

-Exciting changes!
-This year, we are using two submission cycles!
-The first submission deadline of December 23, 2016 has passed, and was for class and research projects happening in summer/fall 2016.
-The deadline of June 30, 2017 is for winter/spring courses and projects, and for year long projects.
-Winners will be announced within 2-3 months of the submission deadline.
+Building on an increasing number of submissions, we are again using two submission cycles this academic year.
+The first submission deadline is Friday, December 21, 2018, and is for class and research projects happening in summer/fall 2018.
+The second deadline of Friday, June 28, 2019 is for winter/spring courses and projects, and for year long projects.
+Winners will be announced within 2-3 months of the submission deadlines.

-Some general rules which apply to both competitions:
+Some general rules which apply to the competitions:

 - A project can only be submitted to one of USRESP or USCLAP --- not both.

 The Electronic Undergraduate Statistics Research Conference (eUSR), which runs each fall, is a FREE online conference where undergraduate statistics students get to present their work and learn more about careers in statistics & data science along with information about graduate schools.
 All undergraduate students and faculty are invited to attend.
 For more information click here.